lverwimp/tf-lm/README.md

 # Example commands

-For these examples, you can download the [Penn Treebank](https://catalog.ldc.upenn.edu/ldc99t42) or use you own dataset.
+For these examples, you can download the [Penn Treebank](https://catalog.ldc.upenn.edu/ldc99t42), [WikiText] (https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/) or use you own dataset.
 The data should be divided in a train.txt, valid.txt and test.txt and the correct data path should be specified in the configuration file ('data_path').

-Train and evualate a small language model on Penn Treebank:
+Train and evaluate a word-level language model on Penn Treebank:

-python main.py --config ../config/ptb_word_small_dropout0.75.config
+python main.py --config ../config/en-ptb_word_discourse.config

-This should give you a train perplexity of (approximately) 65, validation perplexity of 101 and a test perplexity of 97.

 # Contact